 Wash the Deck

-If the deck cleaner is a concentrate, mix it up with water in the bucket.
-The deck cleaner is necessary in order to remove stains caused by dirt, mildew or algae.
+If the deck cleaner is a concentrate, mix it with water in the bucket according to the packaging directions.
 Many cleaners attach directly to the end of a hose.
 Spray on the deck cleaner and allow it to penetrate the surface.

 Pressure Wash the Deck

+Power wash the deck thoroughly to remove debris that the deck cleaner has loosened.
 Attach the hose to the pressure washer.
 Attach a wide spray tip to the end of the spray gun.
-Power wash the deck thoroughly to remove debris that has been loosened by the deck cleaner.
 Keep the end of the spray gun at least 18 inches away from the deck to avoid gouging the wood.
 Be sure to clean between the boards.
 Let the deck dry for at least two full days in warm, dry conditions.

 Apply Primer to the Deck